What is HIV/AIDS?

-HIV is a sexually transmitted infection and can also be spread by contact with infected blood or from mother to child during pregnancy, childbirth, or breast-feeding.
-Without medication, HIV gradually weakens the immune system to the point that an infected individual may develop AIDS.
+HIV is a virus that can be transmitted through sexual contact and can also be spread by contact with infected blood or from mother to child during pregnancy, childbirth, or breast-feeding.
+Without medication, HIV gradually weakens the immune system to the point that an infected individual may develop acquired immunodeficiency syndrome (AIDS).

-Approximately 1.1 million people in the US are living with HIV today.
-About 15 percent of them (1 in 7) are unaware they are infected.
-An estimated 38,000 people became newly infected with HIV in the US each year.
+Approximately 1.2 million people in the US are living with HIV today.
+About 13% of them are unaware they are infected.
+An estimated 30,000+ people became newly infected with HIV in the US each year.

 HIV infection happens in three stages.
 Without treatment, it gets worse over time and eventually overpowers the immune system.
-Symptoms depend on the stage (Acute, Clinical Latency, AIDS).
+Symptoms depend on the stage (Acute, Clinical Latency, AIDS) and may include:

 Various strategies are available to prevent HIV including correctly using condoms during sex, limiting the number of sexual partners, never sharing needles, and abstinence (not having sex).
 Individuals who are at risk for HIV can protect themselves through pre-exposure prophylaxis (PrEP)—taking daily antiretroviral medicines (ART) before being exposed to the HIV virus.
 Individuals who think they may have been exposed to HIV should talk to a healthcare professional about post-exposure prophylaxis (PEP)—taking ART after being exposed to prevent becoming infected.